Kentipedia

 In modern network operations, speed is everything.
 Threats like DDoS attacks or fast-moving malware can cripple services within minutes.
 Traditional network monitoring tools often fall short because they might detect issues after a delay or only once a threshold has been violated for some time.
 By then, the damage may already be done.
 This is why real-time anomaly detection is so important: the moment an unusual pattern is observed, an alert should be raised so that teams can respond immediately.

 Real-time detection is particularly critical for mitigating DDoS attacks and other rapid-onset threats.
 According to Kentik’s DDoS experts, two key criteria for effective DDoS defense are speed of detection and accuracy of detection.
 Speed of detection means recognizing the anomaly (the attack traffic) instantaneously or within seconds, allowing automated mitigations to kick in or for operators to take action.
-Any delay in detection—measured in minutes or even seconds—can result in extended downtime or damage.
-In fact, industry research shows that many organizations still take an hour or more to detect a DDoS attack, which is far too slow.
-Real-time anomaly detection aims to shrink that detection window to near-zero.
+Any delay in detection—measured in minutes or even seconds—can result in extended downtime or damage, which is why real-time anomaly detection aims to shrink the detection window to near-zero.

 Accuracy of detection is equally critical.
 The system must reliably distinguish true anomalies (i.e., a real attack or incident) from benign fluctuations.
 Advanced anomaly detection platforms address this by using intelligent baselining and machine learning (which we’ll cover shortly) to reduce false positives and false negatives.